NunoSilvaa/LDTS-project/docs/README.md

 ## Testing

-Disclaimer: because we used Spock as a platform for our unit tests bettercode hub is not able to show an analysis one our test quality.
+Disclaimer: because we used Spock as a platform for our unit tests bettercode hub is not able to show an analysis on the test.

 ### Screenshot of coverage report
 <p align="center" justify="center">